Why you should ditch the annual performance review

 Second, employees update their goal-tracking, which uses either SMART Goals or OKRs.
 The manager can then provide timely feedback on each area highlighted, strike up a dialogue or help remove blockers.
-There are a number of clear advantages to this approach regular, simple approach:
+There are a number of clear advantages to this approach:

-- Simplicity Of Approach: Employees will know (or at least will start thinking) about these key questions often.
+- Simplicity: Employees will know (or at least will start thinking) about these key questions often.
 It helps them reflect on their role and provide input or ask for support in a clear consistent way.

-- Encourage A Feedback Based Culture: Receiving feedback on a regular basis normalises this positive tool for change across your organisation.
+- Encourage a culture built on frequent feedback: Receiving feedback on a regular basis normalises this positive tool for change across your organisation.

-Specific, Measurable, Achievable, Realistic and Timebound (or SMART) Goals are the bread and butter of the traditional PDR.
+Specific, Measurable, Achievable, Realistic and Timebound (SMART) goals are the bread and butter of the traditional PDR.
 So, if you ditch the annual performance review, will that make this approach redundant?

 You have plenty available to take advantage of this shift in feedback priorities.
 But, while you can run regular feedback informally, a proper system removes a lot of the headache.
-For instance, the employee check-in system we at Weekly10 provide is incredibly light-touch and user-friendly.
+For instance, our employee check-in system is light-touch and user-friendly.